 Design and Innovation

-La Jolla Country Day School’s Design & Innovation Center challenges students to identify and analyze real-world problems and design innovative solutions to affect positive change in the world.
+La Jolla Country Day School’s Design & Innovation Program challenges students to identify and analyze real-world problems and design innovative solutions to effect positive change in the world.

 2 semesters, 1 credit